11 wacky and weird events to try this year

-I bet I can guess what’s topping your list of goals for 2017.
-Who hasn’t thought, ‘I’m just itching to strap watermelons on my feet and race down a sheet of tarp!’?
+I bet I can guess what’s topping your list of goals for 2018.
+Who hasn’t thought, ‘I’m just itching to shot put a pumpkin!’?
 And how often have you said to your mates, ‘I know what to do this weekend!
-Let’s go watch Nannies race each other pushing prams?
+Let’s put a bet on the camel races’?

 Well, you’re in luck my friend, because in Queensland we not only breed em’ tough, we also breed em’ fantastically flamboyant and quirky as hell.